 Range: Chumpon to Krabi Province in Thailand.
 I have found them in Krabi and Surat Thani provinces.

 Notes: I found this one in the picture on a small hill at a Buddhist temple on a hill next to some steps.
-These venomous snakes are usually on the ground, but this one was laying in a bush about 1.3 meters high, right next to the path.
+These venomous snakes are active on the ground and in bushes.
+This one was in a bush about 1.3 meters high, right next to the path.
 It was non-aggressive and didn’t protest when I moved it away from the path with my long stick.

 Habitat: The snake lives almost only on the ground where it hunts frogs and lizards.
 They also enjoy jungle, limestone mountains, and rubber plantations.
-I currently have one residing in my aquarium where it spends most time suspended from a branch just a few inches off the bottom of the tank.
+I kept one of these for three days to photograph and shoot video of.
+It spends most time suspended from a branch just a few inches off the bottom of the tank.

 Active Time?
 The snake is mainly nocturnal.
 Active during the day only after heavy rainfall.
 I have found all of mine during daylight hours.

 Food: Mice, frogs, lizards.
 Predominantly mice.
 I have a good sized house gecko in the tank with this Cryptelytrops venustus, but so far she has shown no interest in it.
 I’ll go get some small mice here shortly.
 The pit vipers sense the heat of the animal and strike.
 The geckos are cold blooded so they are no hotter than their surroundings.